jadengong/monopoly-board/README.md

             }
-            newNode->nextNode = headNode; // Set newNode's next pointer to be the current Head temp->nextNode = newNode; // Link lastNode to headNode headNode = newNode; // update headNode
+            newNode->nextNode = headNode; // Set newNode's next pointer to be the current Head temp->nextNode = newNode; // Link lastNode to headNode headNode = newNode; // Update headNode
         }
         ++size;
     }
 ```
 Description: Inserts a node at the head of a circular linked list.
 Using a generic value, insertAtHead first handles if the CLL is empty, then iterates to the last node in order to insert the new node after the last node.
+Best case is O(1) is the list is empty, where we can insert without traversal.
+Worse case is O(N) since if the list is not empty, traversal must occur to reach the last node.

 Time Complexity:
 - Best Case: O(1)